McMaster-Baby-Lab/handbook/pages/Research/researchAdv/nirs/nirsprocedure.md

     - Eye tracker (if possible)
     - Camera
     - Headphone
-- Reminder parent to silence cell phone
+- Remind the parent to silence their cell phone

 **E2:**
 - Help parent wear cable belt